choiway/prognog/README.md

-# 90x faster Rust code?!
+# 80x faster Rust code?!

 Projecting security prices using brut force methods is expensive but some times it's the only way to satisfy a curiousity.
 I was curious about how current volatility would affect future prices so I wrote a Python script to project Apple stock prices.
-After protyping the algorithm in Python, I optmized the price generation in Rust.
+After prototyping the algorithm in Python, I optmized the price generation part of the code in Rust.

-I didn't find the actual projections as interesting as the near 99% decrease in execution time it took to generate prices.
+The actual projections aren't as interesting as the near 99% decrease in execution time it took to generate prices.
 In Python it took 2 minutes and 3 seconds to generate prices while in Rust it took a mere 1.5 seconds.

 ### Python Timing

 ```
-time python prog.py

 Initializing
 [AAPL] Updating model
 [AAPL] Generating data for expiry date:  2020-08-21